PEBC EE Exam Questions #9

 Answer: B

-Question 22: JT is a 54 year old female with atrial fibrillation.
-Her doctor prescribed her with a rate control drug.
-Which of the following drugs is most likely the doctor prescribed?
+Question 22: JT is a 54-year-old female with atrial fibrillation.
+Her doctor prescribed her a rate-control drug.
+Which of the following drugs is most likely her doctor prescribed?

 A. Acebutolol